H-IAAC/cst-incremental-babybot/README.md

 # cst-incremental-babybot
-Repository for the code of the work submitted to IEEE International Conference on Development and Learning (ICDL)
+Repository for the code of the work submitted to IEEE International Conference on Development and Learning (ICDL-2025)

 ## Citation